Can The Government Take My Gold?

-The history of confiscation of gold by governments goes to prehistoric times.
+The history of gold confiscation by government officials dates back to ancient times.
 In the time of ancient Rome the confiscation of gold from the citizens as a method of taxation.
-In the Middle Ages, kings and rulers would take the gold of their citizens as a means of funding wars and expanding their empires.
-But it was the 20th century when the most important gold confiscation took place.
+In the Middle Ages, kings and rulers would take precious gold belonging to their people as a way of funding wars and expanding their empires.
+However, it was in the 20th century, that the most important gold confiscation took place.

 The year 1933 was the time that US president Franklin D. Roosevelt issued an executive order which effectively took gold away from US citizens.
 The order mandated that all US citizens surrender their gold bullion, coins, as well as certificates, to the federal government in exchange for paper money.
 Infractions to the order could result in up to ten years’ prison or a fine of $10,000.

 This property was seized for two reasons.
 Initially, the government had to bolster the economy during the Great Depression.
 By eliminating gold from the market, they increased money supply and fought inflation.
 Also, the government wanted to safeguard the US dollar’s worth.
 During the time, the US was believed to be on the gold standard, which tied dollar values to gold.
 By removing gold, the government could regulate gold prices and stabilize the dollar.

 The US government didn’t return the gold confiscated in the hands of US residents until the year 1971 the year that the president Richard Nixon ended the gold standard.
 In the years that followed, the government utilized the gold confiscated to pay off debts and to fund various programs of the government.

 Each nation’s legal system determines whether government-imposed gold confiscation is legal.
 According to the Fifth Amendment, the American government can seize gold.
 If it pays just compensation, the government can take private property for public use under the amendment.
 Yet, there is controversy regarding whether confiscating gold for economic necessities is a public use.